provadigital/digital-river/docs/README.md

 1. Install this app in the desired account using the CLI command `vtex install vtexus.connector-digital-river`.
 If you have multiple accounts configured in a marketplace-seller relationship, install the app and repeat the following steps in each of the related accounts.
 2. In your admin sidebar, access the **Other** section and click on `Digital River` and then on `Configuration`.
 3. In the settings fields, enter your `Digital River public key`, `Digital River token`, `VTEX App Key` and `VTEX App Token`.
 For initial testing, use a test `Digital River token` and leave the `Enable production mode` toggle turned off.
 Turn on the `Enable automatic catalog sync` toggle to enable syncing of SKUs from VTEX to Digital River each time a SKU is added or updated in your VTEX catalog.
-Turn on the `Enable tax inclusive prices` toggle to enable if your catalog uses tax-inclusive product prices.
+Turn on the `Enable tax inclusive prices` toggle if your catalog uses tax-inclusive product prices.

 ⚠️ _For multiple accounts configured in a marketplace-seller relationship, the same `VTEX App Key` and `VTEX App Token` should be used for all of the accounts in which the app is installed.
 You can use any of the accounts to generate the key/token, and then grant additional permissions to the key/token by [creating a new user](https://help.vtex.com/en/tutorial/managing-users--tutorials_512) on each of the other accounts using the `VTEX App Key` in place of the user's email address, and then assigning the Owner role to that user._

-⚠️ _There should be no other tax calculation provider enabled, if so it will re required to disable it._
+⚠️ _Digital River provides its own tax calculation service.
+Therefore there should be no other tax calculation provider enabled on your account.
+If there is, you will be required to disable it before Digital River can be configured._

 4. Is recommended to do an initial full catalog sync between VTEX and Digital River.
 To do this access the **Other** section, click on `Digital River` and then click on `Catalog Sync Logs`.
 On this page, click on the button `SYNC CATALOG`.
 This will send all current SKUs from your VTEX catalog to Digital River.
 Note that the `Enable automatic catalog sync` setting must have been enabled in step 3 above.